recentralized/www.seriesphotos.app/tailwindui-syntax/src/pages/series2-updates-guide.md

 ## Background

 The Background control opens up plenty of potential.
 Use color, photo, or video.
 Save your favorites to reuse across projects.
-Recent Content lets you quickly apply something from this session.
+Recent Content lets you quickly apply content already in this layout.

 ## Templates